leannmlindsey/TANGO_BENCHMARKING/README.md

 ```

-## Step 2: Clone TANGO and comparison libraries and compile binaries
+## Step 2: Clone GPU libraries and compile

 Instructions for cloning and installing the libraries:

+Notes: All of the GPU libraries have test programs that do pairwise alignment, so they are compiled exactly as the instructions in the corresponding githubs

 ### TANGO